sukitsubaki/sukitsubaki.github.io/_posts/2021-09-22-the-power-of-reflection-routines.md

 scope: "Workflow Scaling"
 ---

-# The Power of Reflection Routines: Enhancing Work and Thinking Quality

 In a world of constant motion and instant outputs, reflection has become a radical act of resistance.
 It's a deliberate pause that transforms experience into insight, turning raw information into meaningful understanding.

 ## The Reflection Deficit